Soccer for 3 & 4-year-olds (Fun Games)

 Soccer Stretches/Warmups/Cooldowns for 3 & 4 Year-Olds

-The examples shown are by adults, but kids really enjoy these warm-ups and warm-downs.
+Stretching should be performed to warm down post-training.
+This helps to prevent injury.
+The examples are by adults, but kids enjoy these warm-ups and warm-downs.
 It not only gets them physically warmed up but also emotionally.

 Remember not to overwork the kids during these stretches – too much can easily cause an injury.
-Have fun with this too.
+Have fun with this, too.

-They can mess about and be kids Here are some key stretches for 3 and 4-year-old soccer players:
+They can mess about and be kids.
+Here are some key stretches for 3 and 4-year-old soccer players:

 Kids doing stretches with soccer ball and coach (Soccer for 3 and 4-year-olds)